| | |

 2) Some mapo tofu recipes use soft/silken tofu.
 I prefer medium firm tofu since it has more of a bite to it but is still soft and bouncy.
 You can use silken tofu if you prefer, or a mix of both!

-3) You can omit the vegetarian oyster sauce and add another 1-2 tsp of soy sauce.
+3) You can omit the vegetarian oyster sauce and add another 1-2 tsp of soy sauce, or try black bean garlic sauce.

 *Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!